aitrailblazer/ASAPKnowledgeNavigator/ASAP-SEC-RAG-Navigator/SEC-RAG-Navigator-db/README.md

-# ASAP SEC-RAG-Navigator
+# SEC-RAG-Navigator-db

 **Product Name:** **ASAP SEC-RAG-Navigator**

 **Overview:**
-ASAP SEC-RAG-Navigator is a cutting-edge SaaS platform that leverages Retrieval-Augmented Generation (RAG) to revolutionize how professionals interact with SEC EDGAR filings.
+ASAP SEC-RAG-Navigator is a cutting-edge tool that leverages Retrieval-Augmented Generation (RAG) to revolutionize how professionals interact with SEC EDGAR filings.
 This tool combines AI to provide deep, actionable insights from complex financial data.

 **Key Features:**
 - **Instant SEC Data Access:** Real-time updates on SEC filings.